Christ-Mind-Teachings/cmi-acol/_dialog/chap03.md

 difficult to learn.
 What you need remember now is that your separated self already learned this concept of giving and receiving, and that for the elevated Self of form it is simply a shared quality of oneness.
 It is not in need of learning or even understanding.
-It is.
-Awareness of what is, is a quality of Christ-consciousness.
+It *is*.
+Awareness of what *is*, is a quality of Christ-consciousness.
 Thus you are already aware of the truth of giving and receiving being one.
 This awareness exists within you and you cannot any longer claim to be unaware of it through non-acceptance of what is.

 3.22 These are your ideas as well as mine.
 They are the ideas of your brothers and sisters as much as they are of God.
 I am teaching you